AnnieCat73/Photosnap/README-template.md

 ### What I learned

 This challenge was a bit test of my CSS Grid and Flexbox skills.
 After completing it I feel a lot more comfortable with CSS Grid and Flexbox for laying out the pages and the individual sections.
-My css is flowing more naturrally and I understand better what I have to do when I encounted any issues I couldn't fix at first try.
+My css is flowing more naturrally and I understand better what I have to do when I encountered any issues I couldn't fix at first try.
 A good tip is to move on to something else while your mind is solving the issue in the background!
-It really works even though it may take a day to crystalise!
+It really works even though it may take a day or two to crystalise!

+Svgs were used a lot throughout the site, in the social links on hover, and when moving svgs around in the grid container.
+I was experiencing some issues here and after spending a lot of time researching how to solve them I had to settle for some self made hacks that aren't completely like the figma design file but still works well!
+The one take from this project is that I will have to study more on how to work with svgs.

 ### Continued development

 I am eager to do more similar projects and improve more.
 Still need to work on my Javascript as sometimes I overcomplicate things!

 ### Useful resources